Challenge level: 3 out of 5

 Rise and shine to visit the fabulous floating markets in Cai Rang and Phong Dien.

 Pedalling on, we follow a narrow lane to the main road and stop for lunch.
-Suitably rested and refreshed, we’re back on our bikes this afternoon, riding along a tiny road upstream to Long Xuyen.
-This marks the end of our ride today and we can now rest our legs on a transfer to our hotel in Chau Doc.
+Suitably rested and refreshed, we’re back on our bikes this afternoon, cycling along a tiny road upstream to Long Xuyen.
+This marks the end of our ride today, and we can now rest our legs on a transfer to our hotel in Chau Doc.

-Today we enter Cambodia!
-Staying off our bikes for the morning, we transfer to the harbour and take a scenic boat ride from Vietnam to Cambodia’s famous capital city, Phnom Penh.
+Staying off our bikes for the morning, we transfer to the harbour and take a scenic boat ride from Vietnam to Cambodia’s capital city, Phnom Penh.

-Once we’re grounded and across the border, we enjoy our lunch in a restaurant overlooking the busy harbour, before mounting bikes in the afternoon.
-Our short cycle takes us to the famous Tuol Sleng Museum and the infamous Killing Fields of Cambodia.
+Once we’re grounded and across the border, we enjoy our lunch in a restaurant overlooking the busy harbour, before continuing out cycling challenge in the afternoon.
+Our short cycle takes us to the infamous Killing Fields of Cambodia.